Q: What are the most important considerations when evaluating a preschool for my child?

 A: There are many factors to consider when choosing the right preschool environment for your child.
 Most important are the teachers that will be working with your child on a daily basis.
 During the tour, ask for information regarding staff qualifications, educational background, length of employment at the school, etc. If you are close to making a decision, ask if you can schedule a time to either observe in the classroom where your child will be placed, or meet with the teacher(s).
 Do they seem enthusiastic?
 Is the classroom warm, friendly, and inviting?
 Other important considerations include: the school’s educational philosophy, established communication systems, the physical environment, safety/security procedures etc. Take the time to create a list for reference during your tour, and ask detailed questions about what is most important to you.
 These criteria will help you to make the most educated and appropriate preschool choice for your child.

 Please visit our Choosing The Right School page for more information and a convenient checklist to help you during the tour process.

 Q: How will I know what my child is learning?

 A: Communication is an essential component of a high-quality preschool experience for any parent.
-The Compass School utilizes numerous tools to ensure that parents are up-to-speed regarding their child’s growth and development.
+The Compass School utilizes numerous communication methods to ensure that parents are up-to-speed regarding their child’s growth and development.
 Child-specific portfolios and go home journals provide detailed information about your child’s experiences on a weekly basis.
 Daily Highlight e-mails share an overview of activities and educational experiences within each classroom on a daily basis.
 Teachers post ongoing lesson plans, and display project boards illustrating the children’s work.
 Parent/Teacher conferences are held twice annually.
 Through these various avenues, parents receive a well-rounded account of how their child is progressing, and how their social, emotional, and cognitive needs are being met.

 Q: Where can I get more information about the Reggio Emilia philosophy?